 Peanut butter blossoms (or as I’m still used to calling them, Kiss Cookies) are my husband’s favorite cookie, so I’ve done quite a bit of tinkering with this recipe over the years!
 This version remains the tried-and-true favorite.
 These peanut butter blossoms are flavorful, chewy and crinkly, with a perfect cookie-to-chocolate ratio.
 I’ve always considered these a Christmas cookie, but I don’t think they need to be relegated to the holiday season–the peanut butter & chocolate combo knows no season!
+That said, they are practically an essential part of holiday cookie trays.

 Tools & Equipment for Peanut Butter Blossoms